wiseman-timelord/MaNTella-Launcher/README.md

 ```
 - Some new code to enhance local model ease of use.
 ```
-Llama.Cpp Pre-Compiled Vulkan binaries?
-All I can think of.
+Drop in your preferred Llama.Cpp Pre-Compiled binaries?
+All I can think of for now.
 ```
 - sensible base settings...
 ```